When you buy something using links in our stories, we may earn a small commission. Read more about our policy.

 What to look for in hammock tree straps

 Not all hammock straps are created equal.
 To help protect trees and bark, wider straps are ideal.
-They better disperse the weight against the tree, vs. having a skinny strap or rope that digs into the tree trunk.
+They are better at dispersing the weight against the tree, vs. having a skinny strap or rope that digs into the tree trunk.

 There are a few things to consider when looking at hammock straps: